 If you're a performance enhancing athlete, especially one who is just starting out, we strongly recommend you check out the steroid encyclopedia.
 If you have an interest in any topic, an encyclopedia is often an excellent place to start; after all, this is where truth and facts can be found.
 OK, fine, there is no actual steroid encyclopedia, not as a whole, but this does not mean we can't piece one together.

 A common question many may have is why is it important to piece together a steroid encyclopedia; after all, is it really necessary?
-It is true; many people make a mountain out of a molehill when it comes to anabolic steroids, but true, successful use still means a full education is needed.
-Anabolic steroids are very powerful hormones, and they demand your respect, but they can be used safely and effectively if you know what you're doing.
-Further, supplementing safely and effectively is not enough, if you want true success you need to know how to maximize your results, and piecing together a steroid encyclopedia can provide all of these things.
+It is true; many people make a mountain out of a molehill when it comes to anabolics, but true, successful use still means a full education is needed. anabolics are very powerful hormones, and they demand your respect, but they can be used safely and effectively if you know what you're doing.
+Further, steroiding safely and effectively is not enough, if you want true success you need to know how to maximize your results, and piecing together a steroid encyclopedia can provide all of these things.

-With these three books alone, you will garner more knowledge about anabolic steroids than most every meat head at your gym combined.
+With these three books alone, you will garner more knowledge about anabolics than most every meat head at your gym combined.
 Further, with these three books you will surpass the knowledge of most internet message board wonder boys, and that brings us to another important piece of the puzzle.